Freight Shipping from Orlando to Houston

 How much does it cost to ship freight from Orlando to Houston?

-Full truckload (FTL) rates from Orlando, FL to Houston, TX currently range from $2,369-$2,920 for a standard dry van load over the 1,102-mile route.
+Full truckload (FTL) rates from Orlando, FL to Houston, TX currently range $2,369-$2,920 (roughly $2.15-$2.67 per mile over 1,102 miles).
 LTL shipments typically cost $806-$1,337 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Houston?